There are a few reasons why this strategy is attractive to currency traders.

 So your odds always remain 50:50 within a practical system.
 That’s assuming your trade picking is no better than chance.

 Your risk-reward is also balanced at 1:1.
 But in this strategy your losses will all come in one big hit.
-So it may seem far worse than it is, especially if you’re unlucky!
+So it may seem far worse than it is, especially if you’re unlucky and the happen at the start!

 Martingale can’t improve your odds of winning.
 It just postpones your losses.
 See Table 4.